jehiel1311/gymapp/README.md

 # GymApp API

 This project exposes a small REST API built with **FastAPI**.
 It provides information about gym exercises loaded from an Excel file and serves related images.
+The backend has been moved to the optional `server_legacy/` folder and the React frontend now lives at the root of the repository.

 ## Folder structure

-- `app/` - Source code of the FastAPI application.
+- `server_legacy/app/` - Source code of the optional FastAPI application.
 - `img/` - Images referenced by the dataset and served statically.
 - `Ejercicios-base.xlsx` - Excel spreadsheet containing the exercise data.